distortedfusion/blade-components/docs/10-components/alert.md

 ## Title

-For added clarity a title can be added to the alert by supplying the `title=""` attribute.
+For added clarity, add a title using the `title` attribute.

 ```blade-component-code
 <x-alert title="Important">